NexPlayer/Android-SDK/advanced.md

 > **Note** Auto Volume is an optional feature.

-When Auto Volume is turnedon, NexPlayer™ automatically adjusts the volume level of different content so that it is played at a consistent and optimal volume level, allowing the user to play different content without having to constantly adjust the volume when new content starts.
+When Auto Volume is turnedon, NexPlayer automatically adjusts the volume level of different content so that it is played at a consistent and optimal volume level, allowing the user to play different content without having to constantly adjust the volume when new content starts.

 By default, Auto Volume is turnedoff(identical to the behavior of the player in product categories that do not support this feature).